banksone/online-surveys/README.md

 # online-surveys
-Simple dockerized Python/Django app for online survays
+An example of simple, dockerized Python/Django app for online survays

 App uses two collections in Mongodb: surveys and answers.
 Surveys contains survey definitions.
 Answers collection contains records with asks to fill in a survey.
 All answers will be added to such a record togather with information closing the ask (the survay cannot be opened again after it was answered).